 The butter vs. oil debate is a something all bakers face, not just vegan bakers!
 Oil usually results in more tender baked goods, while butter is more flavorful than oil.

-That’s why I use equal parts Country Crock Plant Butter and oil in this recipe.
-It lends a texture that is light and tender, but also incredibly rich, flavorful, and buttery.
+Using an equal mix of oil and vegan butte lends a texture that is light and tender, but also incredibly rich, flavorful, and buttery.
 So you get the best of both worlds, texture wise.
 And it’s 100% vegan!
+I’ve had good success with Country Crock Plant Butter and Earth Balance buttery sticks.

 The most commonly used leaveners in vegan baking are baking soda and baking powder, but this cake relies on a third leavener, commonly used in vegan cakes: vegan “buttermilk.”
 I simply combine plant-based milk with lemon juice and let it rest until it curdles.
 If you don’t have fresh lemon juice, you can use apple cider vinegar.